 - Dhananjayan Sriskandarajah (Australia), Chief Executive, Oxfam GB

 - Jean Tirole (France), Chairman of the Toulouse School of Economics and the Institute for Advanced Study in Toulouse

 The deliberations of the Panel are supported by a small secretariat, co-led by:

 - Amandeep Singh Gill (India), Executive Director, Secretariat of the High-level Panel on Digital Cooperation (ex officio)

 - Jovan Kurbalija, (Serbia), Executive Director, Secretariat of the High-level Panel on Digital Cooperation (ex officio)

-The Panel held two in-person meetings in September 2018 and January 2019, and will meet virtually as required.
+The Panel held three in-person meetings in September 2018, January 2019 and April 2019, and held several virtual meetings.

 The Panel completed its deliberations and submitted its final report, including actionable recommendations, within a nine-month period.
 The report mapped trends in digital technologies, identified gaps and opportunities, and outlined proposals for strengthening international cooperation in the digital space.